ntampellini/TSCoDe/README.md

 To test the installation, you can run the provided test in the test folder:

-    python test/test.py
+    python tests/run_tests.py

-This should point out if any part of the installation is faulted.
+This should take less than 10 minutes on a modern laptop and point out if any part of the installation is faulted.

 ## Usage